by Lady H

 His Kiss - Part Eight

-Daniel and Catherine walk ahead, dressed for the weather in big coats, hats, scarfs and gloves.
-They’re talking about a book they've been reading in class, jumping in crunchy piles of leaves as they pass them.
+Daniel and Catherine walk ahead, dressed for the weather in big coats.
+They’re talking about a book they've been reading in class and jumping in crunchy piles of leaves as they pass them.
 Their gleeful chuckles echo around the empty street, interrupted only when the odd car passes by.
-Henry and Emma are pushing Zoe and Rose, who are equally bundled up against the autumn chill, in their pushchairs.
+Henry and Emma are pushing Zoe and Rose side by side in pushchairs.

 Henry grimaces.
 “Until that last day.”

 “Yes, until then.
-But put yourself in his position – he's stumbled across this girl who's managed to turn his world upside down, and he knows that after the weeks up, she's going to leave him again.
-And this blonde comes up to him, you're not around...”
+But put yourself in his position – he's stumbled across this girl who's managed to turn his world upside down, and he knows that after the month is up, she's going to leave him again.
+And this other girl comes up to him, you're not around...”
 Emma’s not looking at Henry, but straight ahead.
 She’s in full-on imaginary scenario mode.

 Henry lets out the breath she's been holding in and re-adjusts her woolly hat.
 “Hmmm.
 I guess you’re right.
-But still, you can't excuse his behaviour last night.”
+But still, you can't excuse his behaviour last night.
+He shouldn't have treated Darcy like that.
+And he totally overreacted when George put his arm around me."

 “How is it wonderful?”
 Emma asks, forgetting that she is supposed to be denying it.

-“Because I've seen him looking at you before.
-I think he likes you too!”
-Henry yanks Catherine, who was shuffling through the brilliantly coloured leaves, out of the road as she spots a car approaching.
+"You should message him and ask what his ulterior motive was.
+Or at least ask him if he enjoyed the film to start a conversation with him."
+Henry yanks Catherine, who was shuffling through the leaves in the gutter, out of the road as she spots a car approaching.

 When they reach school, Darcy is waiting for them at the front gates, arms folded across her chest.
-Henry is happy to note that at least today her friend has dressed for the time of year, in a khaki green parker jacket and sky-blue bobble hat.
+She's dressed to impress, in a bold green parker jacket, sky-blue bobble hat and the chunky heeled boots from last night.

 Henry speaks first.
 “Darcy, I'm sorry about last night.
 I really don't know what happened.”